-Here you will find the Solderless wiring harness fitting guide, and list of wiring diagrams to assist you in installing your Home of Tone wiring harness.
+These diagrams are specifically drawn in reference to James' Home of Tone Solderless Series pre-wired kits.
 Do please take the time to read through the fitting/install guide.
-I have written it to help you with your install, to help the process be as stress free as possible, and to hopefully cover any questions along the way!
+I have written it to help you with your install, to help the process be as stress free as possible, and to hopefully cover any questions along the way.
+But this page is the main place to be for all install guides, diagrams and references.

 Helpful Information / Fitting Guides